-The Coming Muslim Century: Bad News for President Bannon
+The Coming Muslim Century: Bad News for Steve Bannon

 It isn’t clear whether the Muslim world will have that kind of economic clout.
 China and Hindu-majority India will be the two largest countries and may well have the two largest economies.
 But China’s population may fall and age, which could be an economic challenge.

 Prejudice against Muslims has grown by leaps and bounds in the United States, and hatred of Muslims played a role in Trump’s campaign and in the policies he tried to enact once elected.
 Not all Americans are bigoted toward Muslims, and most understand that you can’t blame 1.8 billion Muslims for the violence and extremism of a tiny fringe.
 The Neo-Nazis and their slightly less illiterate fellow travelers over at Breitbart froth at the mouth on this issue.
-I am sorry to say that Evangelical Christians are according to opinion polls pretty hateful in this regard, much moreso than the general population (they are also the most enthusiastic supporters of Trump, which makes me think a lot of them are dressing up white supremacy as Christianity).
+I am sorry to say that Evangelical Christians are according to opinion polls pretty hateful in this regard, much more so than the general population (they are also the most enthusiastic supporters of Trump, which makes me think a lot of them are dressing up white supremacy as Christianity).
 The Zionist right wing seems to think if only you can badmouth Muslims enough, no one will mind if you steal all the remaining land owned by Palestinians in the West Bank.
 And, a small sliver of the US left, exemplified by Bill Maher, hates Muslims almost as much as they hate Evangelicals and Republicans.

 Despite White House chief strategist Steve Bannon’s impractical dreams, there is no prospect that government policy or other measures can kickstart population growth among the “white” population, whatever that is.
 Middle class people tend to have smaller families.
 They want to enjoy some leisure, and be sure to be able to send their children to college.